 Medium Price Range

 The medium price range is based on the average sum of money paid to .NET developers by businesses.
 This works out to around £350 going all the way up to £400.
-Most small businesses might not be able to spend that much money on hiring a .NET developer for a day if the job is going to extend beyond a week.
+Most small businesses will not be able to spend that much money on hiring a .NET developer for a day if the job is going to extend beyond a week.
 On the other hand, mid-sized businesses might not have any problems paying this amount.
 This is the rate charged by more experienced and qualified .NET developers.

 The medium hourly rate works out to around £35.
-Once again, if you equate that with an 8-hour working day, it would enable you to hire a .NET developer for a working day at much less than the daily rate.
+Once again, if you equate that with an 8-hour working day, it will enable you to hire a .NET developer for a working day at much less than the daily rate.
 Since .NET developers are known to log 10 to 12 hours a day, you might actually have to pay them more money than they would charge on a daily rate.

 Higher Price Range